A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: Background

-These are general descriptions of the different types of dialogs, and there may be variations or combinations of these types in real-world dialog scenarios \citep{types_of_dialogs}.
-The diversity and complexity of each type of dialog not only contribute to the wide range of applications for dialogue systems but also give rise to various challenges and problems.
-These challenges pose unique requirements and considerations, necessitating the development of dialogue systems that are both versatile and robust that can effectively handle the intricacies of each dialog scenario in a unified manner.
+These are general descriptions of the different types of dialogue, and there may be variations or combinations of these types in real-world dialogue scenarios \citep{types_of_dialogs}.
+The diversity and complexity of each type of dialogue not only contribute to the wide range of applications for dialogue systems but also give rise to various challenges and problems.
+These challenges pose unique requirements and considerations, necessitating the development of dialogue systems that are both versatile and robust that can effectively handle the intricacies of each dialogue scenario in a unified manner.